ToddG/experimental/interview-questions/glassdoor/product/readme.md

 Out[6]: [24, 12, 8, 6]
 ```

+### Implementation

+Let's memoize the computations.
+If these were expensive to calculate, this would outweigh the costs of storing and retrieving them from a cache.

+Q: What is the cost of this memoization?
+Q: At what point does it become cost effective to implement?

 ## Summary

 So basically it's the same approach, only Erlang has a much nicer way to extract an element from the list.